Lucia's Blog: 2021

 • A Spiritual Conflict That Affects Our Lives With Eternal Implications:

 Daniel, the Prophet, prayed to God but did not receive an answer to his prayer.
-When the angel of the LORD came to him and explained the reason for the delay of his answered prayer, I believe such delay involved some invisible spiritual warfare.
+When the angel of the LORD came to him and explained the reason for the delay of his answered prayer, such delay involved some invisible spiritual warfare.
 Notice what Daniel 10:12-13 tells us.

 "Then he said to me (the angel), 'Fear not, Daniel, for from the first day that you set your heart to understand and humbled yourself before your God, your words have been heard, and I have come because of your words.
 13 The prince of the kingdom of Persia withstood me twenty-one days, but Michael, one of the chief princes, came to help me, for I was left there with the kings of Persia.'"

-Do you remember when Elisha and his servant were confronted with the king of Syria’s army as they surrounded the city?
+Do you remember when Elisha and his servant were confronted by the king of Syria’s army as they surrounded the city?
 Elisha's servant went into despair when he saw the enemy's chariots and began saying,

 "Alas, my master!
 What shall we do?'
 16 He said, 'Do not be afraid, for those who are with us are more than those who are with them.'
 17 Then Elisha prayed and said, 'O LORD, please open his eyes that he may see.'
 So the LORD opened the eyes of the young man, and he saw, and behold, the mountain was full of horses and chariots of fire all around Elisha.'"
 (2 Kings 6:15-17)